lcouper/CocciGenomics/Scripts/README.md

 ```

 ### 15. Filter variants to create project-specific VCF file
-I.e. flag and remove variants based on quality score, coverage, missingness etc. for just the samples included in a given analysis
+Here, we subset the vcf to the samples included in a particular analyses.
+Then, flag and remove variants based on quality score, coverage, missingness etc. for just those samples.

-Script: filtervcfs.sbatch
+CAsamples_envrclin.txt contains the names for all clinical and environmental samples from CA
+CAsamples_envr.txt contains the names for all environmental samples

+Scripts:
+- filtervcfs_CAclinenvr.sbatch (all clinical and environmental samples from CA)
+- filtervcfs_CAenvr.sbatch (only environmental samples from CA)
+- filtervcfs.sbatch (no subsetting.
+Use all samples)

 Software used: java, gatk 4.5.0.0, vcftools/0.1.16-gcc-11.4.0
 Code snippet: